FF6BeyondChaos/BeyondChaosRandomizer/README.md

 --- OVERVIEW ---

-    Beyond Chaos EX is a randomizer, a program that remixes game content randomly, for FF6.
+    Beyond Chaos CE is a randomizer, a program that remixes game content randomly, for FF6.
 It is a fork of Abyssonym's Beyond Chaos randomizer with even more features.
-Every time you run Beyond Chaos EX, it will generate a completely unique, brand-new mod of FF6 for you to challenge and explore.
+Every time you run Beyond Chaos CE, it will generate a completely unique, brand-new mod of FF6 for you to challenge and explore.
 There are over 10 billion different possible randomizations!
 Nearly everything is randomized, including treasure, enemies, colors, graphics, character abilities, and more.
-    Beyond Chaos EX is also customizable.
+    Beyond Chaos CE is also customizable.
 Using the flags in the above section, you can choose to only randomize certain parts of the game.
 Every flag you select will make the game a little more random, and also a little more difficult.
 Therefore, even experienced players should be able to find some challenge in the resulting game.
 As the game progresses, enemies may become more and more difficult, so that it becomes necessary to develop specialized strategies for individual formations.

 --- FAQ/KNOWN ISSUES ---